During the month of February of 2020, we’ve heard a lot of this:

-“I am running out of stock, I am losing sales, I am losing customers…and my Chinese supplier factory is not coming back any time soon.
-My order is delayed…what should I do now?”
+“I’m running out of stock, I’m losing sales, I’m losing customers…and my Chinese supplier factory is not coming back any time soon.
+My order is delayed…what do I do now?”

 How Bad Is It?

-Factories are running at 50% of its normal capacity
+- Factories are running at 50% capacity.

-Longer lead time
+- Longer lead time

-Higher shipping rates
+- Higher shipping rates.

 What Should You Do?

-1.Find Out The Bigger Picture Of Your Supplier Factory
+- Find Out The Bigger Picture With Your Supplier Factory

-Here are the questions you should ask:
+Here are the questions you should explore with your supplier:

 Let me briefly explain these questions.